DefinedNet/nebula-docs/src/data/docs/en/quick-start.md

 ### Creating your first certificate authority

-Nebula uses certificate authorities to identify inividual hosts within a Nebula network.
+Nebula uses certificate authorities to identify individual hosts within a Nebula network.
 The very first step in creating your own Nebula network is to create a certificate authority for your organization.
 As you add new hosts to your Nebula network, your certificate authority is used to create credentials that prove a host should be trusted by your organization.

 ```shell
 ./nebula-cert ca -name "Myorganization, Inc"